lautarofao/un-fao.github.io/README.md

 # FAO on GitHub

 Welcome to the FAO GitHub.
 Best Practices repository!
 This project, guidelines, and resources are designed to help teams embed security into every stage of their DevOps lifecycle.
-Our goal is to drive secure, reliable, and compliant development practices in support of FAO’s global mandate.
+Our goal is to drive secure, reliable, and compliant development practices in support of FAO's global mandate.

 ## Our Mission

 At FAO, our mission is to achieve food security and sustainable agricultural development by integrating robust security practices into our technology and operations.
-By adopting a “security by design” mindset, we strive to:
+By adopting a "security by design" mindset, we strive to:

 - **Embed Security Early:** Integrate security considerations from the planning phase.
 - **Automate Testing:** Leverage automated security testing and vulnerability scanning.